gwenzek/func_argparse/README.md

 ## Gotchas

+- `func_argparse` generate classics `argparse.Argparser` you can mix and match them with hand-written parsers.
 - `func_argparse.main()` create one CLI command by "public" function from a file / module.
 - Use `func_argparse.single_main(my_main)` if you only have one entry point in your file.
 - All functions arguments need a type hint.